khushiipawar/TANDEMLOOP/README.md

 Prompt the user to enter two numbers and enter the desired operation.
 Create a Calculator object with the provided inputs Perform the calculation and display the result.

 Problem-2 :
-This Python script prompts the user to input a number, then generates a list of the first n odd numbers using list comprehension.
-It multiplies each index by 2 and adds 1 to produce the odd numbers.
-The resulting list is then printed as a comma-separated string.
+Prompt the user to enter a number then Generate a list of the first 'a' odd numbers using list comprehension then Print the list as a comma-separated string

 Problem-3 :
-This Python script prompts the user to input a number, then calculates the largest odd number less than or equal to that number.
-It then prints all odd numbers from 1 up to this calculated number, each followed by a comma, except for the last number.
-The end parameter in the print function ensures that commas are added between numbers, but not after the last one.
+Prompt the user to enter a number then Determine the largest odd number less than or equal to 'a' then Print all odd numbers from 1 up to 'count'.

 Problem-4 :
-This Python script prompts the user to input a list of numbers and counts how many times each digit from 1 to 9 appears as a divisor of any number in the list.
-It iterates through each number and checks divisibility for digits 1 through 9.
-The results are stored in a dictionary, where keys are digits and values are their respective counts.
+Create Function to count how many times each digit from 1 to 9 divides any number in the list then Initialize an empty dictionary to store count.
+Iterate through each number in the list Check divisibility for digits 1 through 9 If 'i' divides 'num' without remainder If 'i' is already in the dictionary Initialize its count to Return the dictionary with counts Accepting user input and converting it into a list of integers